 – Research laboratories: Facilities preparing lunar samples (e.g., Chang’E-5 returned samples) employ diamond wire cutting to minimize sample loss and contamination.

-– Collector and enthusiast use: Smaller diamond wire loops can be attached to hand-held drills or benchtop machines, making precision cutting accessible to serious collectors.
+– Collector and enthusiast use: Smaller endless diamond wires can be attached to hand-held drills or benchtop machines, making precision cutting accessible to serious collectors.

 Conclusion